 Hattie Holden Edmonds

 Eventually a friend sent me to a psychic to see if they'd be able to point me towards my passion (whatever that might be).
-According to Teresa Leong at the London College of Psychic Studies, I was going to write ‘funny’ books, which would have a spiritual theme and which would encourage more 'cynical souls' like me to open their minds.
+According to Teresa Leong at the London College of Psychic Studies, I was going to write ‘funny’ books, which would have a spiritual theme and which would encourage more 'cynical souls' like myself to open their minds.
 Yeah, right, I thought as I left.
 That was a waste of fifty quid.

 Funny old path, but I finally found my passion.

-Hattie
+Love Hattie